-Preheat the oven to 400 degrees - use convection setting if possible.
+Preheat the oven to 400 degrees - use a convection setting if possible.
 Line a baking sheet with tin foil then coat with olive oil cooking spray.

 Combine the egg and milk together with some sea salt and freshly cracked pepper, to taste.
 Pour the panko crumbs onto a large plate.
 Dip the mushroom into the egg mixture then into the panko crumb mixture.
 Coat both sides evenly with the crumbs.
 Place the mushroom onto the lined baking sheet stem side up.
 Repeat with the remaining mushrooms.

 Place the mushrooms into the oven to bake for 15-20 minutes.